Not Dark Yet: Other versions

 The Bootleg Series Vol. 17: Fragments - Time Out Of Mind Sessions (1996–1997), released on January 27, 2023, contains a version of the original album track remixed by Michael Brauer as well as two studio outtakes of the song and a live version from 2000.
 On January 11, 2023, Dylan released a new video of one of the outtakes, in which the song is accompanied by a montage of archival photographs, to promote the album's release.

 Live versions

 Dylan has played the song live 191 times on the Never Ending Tour between 1997 and 2019.
-Dylan performed the song with Eric Clapton at Madison Square Garden in New York City on June 30 in 1999 at a benefit for the Crossroads Centre in Antigua, a concert that was later broadcast on television and released on home video.
+Dylan performed the song with Eric Clapton at Madison Square Garden in New York City on June 30, 1999, at a benefit for the Crossroads Centre in Antigua, a concert that was later broadcast on television and released on home video.
 A live version from September 22, 2000, performed in Sheffield, England, is included on The Bootleg Series Vol. 17: Fragments - Time Out Of Mind Sessions (1996–1997).
 The song's live debut occurred at the Columbus Civic Center in Columbus, Georgia on October 30, 1997, and the last performance (to date) took place at The Anthem in Washington, D.C., on December 8, 2019.